z-adams/Tutorials/Pointers/pointers.md

 In isolation, our example program is a fairly boring example which doesn't have much apparent use, so let's look at some more powerful applications.

-Before we move on,
-however, it's important to know how the computer knows to read 4 bytes at the location referred to by the pointer: it knows based on the datatype of the pointer.
-Just like `int a` tells the computer to keep track of a 4-byte chunk of memory called `a`, `int* p` tells the computer to keep track of an address (which we have named `p`) which points to an `int`, which is 4 bytes.
-Dereferencing `p` is saying "go fetch the 4-byte `int` at the location you're storing."
-We could have made a pointer of type `char*`, which would refer to the 1-byte chunk of memory located at the stored address (the `char` datatype is fundamentally just a 1-byte integer; more on this later).

 ## Dynamic memory